The lack of paint on raised surfaces and corners is a very good sign of wear and tear on an item. There are 3 ways to achieve this effect:

 When paint is fully cured, vigorously rub the surface with a gloved hand, or a rag.
 The latex should just peel away, revealing the lower layers.

-Painting on thick layers of each color will achieve a layered look when the paint layers are exposed.
+Painting thick layers of each color will achieve the "layered look" when the paint layers are exposed.

-A good bit of "preparation" and "design" goes into the Latex Masking technique, but the final effect is well worth the work.
+A good bit of "preparation" and "design" goes into the Latex Masking technique, but the final effect is well worth the effort.